-As with any type of boat, we always recommend that users practice caution with their kayak or paddleboard and use a life jacket or another type of personal floatation device.
+As with any type of boat, we always recommend that users practice caution with their kayak and use a life jacket or another type of personal floatation device.
 Taking additional measures, including boating with other people, checking weather and water conditions before venturing into the water, and refraining from drinking alcohol when on the water are all important aspects of water safety.

-2. Sevylor Quikpak K1 1-Person Kayak
+1. Sevylor Quikpak K1 1-Person Kayak

-The Sevylor is a smart designed inflatable kayak that includes an easy to carry backpack system that turns into the boat’s seat.
-The 21-gauge PVC boat has safety features built in that make it rugged enough for lake use, including a tarpaulin bottom that protects against punctures and multiple air chambers that will keep the boat afloat even if one chamber is damaged.
+The Sevylor is a smartly designed inflatable kayak that includes an easy to carry backpack system that turns into the boat’s seat.
+The 21-gauge PVC boat has safety features built-in that make it rugged enough for lake use, including a tarpaulin bottom that protects against punctures and multiple air chambers that will keep the boat afloat even if one chamber is damaged.
 The Sevylor has a double lock valve for ease of inflation and deflation, a non-leak airtight system, and it comes with an adjustable paddle and hand pump.

 Pros: Easy setup, folds into a backpack for easy carrying, includes paddle and hand pump.

 Cons: Though the kayak has a 400-pound max weight rating, it may sink slightly in the middle at 250 pounds or more.

-3. Intex Challenger K1 Kayak
+2. Intex Challenger K1 Kayak